CedricChnfr/portfolio/_posts/Courses/2024-10-03-embedded-ia-iot.markdown

 ## PART A: GENERALITIES

 ### Presentation
-The "Embedded IA for IoT" course, taught by Philippe Leleux, was an enlightening experience that delved into the integration of artificial intelligence in IoT applications.
+The "Embedded IA for IoT" course, taught by Philippe Leleux, was an interesting experience that on the integration of artificial intelligence nowadays.
 The primary focus was on understanding and implementing AI models on embedded devices with limited computational resources.
 This course was particularly relevant given the growing importance of AI in enhancing the functionality of IoT systems.

 ## PART B: DESCRIPTIVE PART